JDACS4C-IMPROVE/docs/content/QuickStart.rst

 Quickstart
 =================================
 This quickstart guide is intended to help you install IMPROVE within a conda environment and preprocessing, train, and infer using a curated model and benchmark datasets.
-Here we use LGBM as a example to walk throught the necessary steps.
-TODO: work in what LGBM is
+Here we use LGBM as a example of a model in the IMPROVE framework to walk throught the necessary steps to predict drug response using curated IMPROVE Drug Response Datasets.

 .. toctree::
    :titlesonly: